- J.D., with high honors, The George Washington University Law School; Order of the Coif

 - Supreme Court of the United States

-- U.S. Courts of Appeals for the Sixth and Federal Circuits
+- U.S. Courts of Appeals for the Second, Sixth, Ninth and Federal Circuits

 - U.S. Court of Appeals for Veterans Claims